jbetz-jhu/CovariateAdjustmentTutorial/Estimands_of_Interest.md

 ### Notation

-Let $$A$$ denote a binary treatment assignment: $$A = 1$$ indicates assignment to receive the treatment of interest, and $A = 0$ indicates assignment to the control or comparator group.
-Let $$Y$$ denote the outcome of interest, and $X$ denote a vector of baseline covariates.
+Let $$A$$ denote a binary treatment assignment: $$A = 1$$ indicates assignment to receive the treatment of interest, and $$A = 0$$ indicates assignment to the control or comparator group.
+Let $$Y$$ denote the outcome of interest, and $$X$$ denote a vector of baseline covariates.
 Each participant's data is assumed to be independent, identically distributed (iid) draws from an unknown distribution.
 All analyses follow the intention-to-treat (ITT) principle: all participants are analyzed according to how they were randomized, irrespective of what treatment was received during the trial.

 ## Estimands for Continuous and Binary Outcomes